Kapakahi/Cleos-World/README.md

 A fun game with a fun cat.

 Let your inner cat out and live your life as Cleo-chan.
 Cleo is a fun and friendly cat who likes the simply things in life.
 Cheese and mice.
 Run and jump around and catch them to raise your purr points!
-Have fun and remember, nobody's purrfect!
+Have fun and remember, nobody's purrrrfect!

 ### Here's a preview of the splash screen: